Regulatory reform (fire safety) order 2005

 Landlords should ensure that their tenants have an obligation in their leases to provide a copy of any risk assessment and updates to them.
 The enforcing authority (the local fire authority) can require the records of the assessment to be presented to it.
 The risk assessment in effect replaces the fire certificate which was not produced by the responsible person but by the enforcing authority.
 The risk assessment is specific not only to the particular premises but also to the occupier.

 The Order imposes a number of other fire safety duties including:

-- appointing competent persons to discharge fire safety duties; and
+- Appointing competent persons to discharge fire safety duties

 The fire authority remains the enforcing authority and can serve various notices such as alterations, enforcement or prohibition notices to enforce the legislation.
 Rather than the enforcing authority prescribing specific fire precautions, it is now required to ensure that the fire safety measures provided by the responsible person are adequate.

 Failure to comply with the Order can lead to fines and imprisonment.

 Consideration should be given as to the effect of the new legislation on any premises in which you have an interest.
 Have you carried out an up to date risk assessment?
 Is a notification to the fire and rescue authority required?
 Is there anything more that needs to be done?